 The Bedouin camp comes as part of the Dune Bashing tour and, while both are obviously touristy, they are for me the highlight of the Dubai Stopover.
 Traditional food served with Bedouin folk music and dance.
 Surrounding tents set up to smoke Shisha tobacco (aka hookah, hubbly bubbly etc).
 Sunsets, star gazing, camel rides.
 This is as authentic as you will get these days in Dubai as Bedouin camps don’t really exist anymore.
 There are other longer experiences but they’re not really suitable for a short Dubai Stopover.

 The food of Dubai is Emirati a blend of Middle Eastern and Asian cuisines.
-However Levantine presides in Dubai and you will never be far from sharwamas, grills and flatbreads as well as the popular chickpea dishes like falafel and hummus.
+However Levantine presides in Dubai and you will never be far from sharwamas, grills and flatbreads as well as the popular chickpea dishes like falafel and hummus (although not so much in Dubai during Ramadan).
 Also keep a nose out for local stews and if you can find it camel.
 While camel is traditionally reserved on special occasions you can still find it on the odd menu (camel stew pictured below).

 While I don’t go looking intentionally for new Dubai I find it hard to miss.
 It kind of towers over the rest of it.
 Take a drive through Sheikh Zayed Road, call in at Jumeira beach and the iconic Burj al Arab, scale the new tourist hot spot and world’s tallest building Burj Khalifa -which I am guessing has some top notch views.
 There are endless attractions in Dubai with new and ‘world’s first’ experiences popping up all the time.
 This will all come in a later post.